PIA VPN review

 Browser | Chrome extension offers some exclusive features |

 All PIA’s apps are intuitive and user-friendly.
-The design is easy on the eyes, and you can choose either the dark or light theme.
+I found the design easy on the eyes, and it allowed me to choose either a dark or light theme.
 You also won’t have any problems with the installation process, as it’s quick, smooth, and doesn't require any prior knowledge.

 However, it still seems like the VPN is geared towards more advanced users, as the abundance of different stats may confuse people who have never used a VPN before.